harshitsinghai77/fictional-octo-funicular/posts/data-orchestration-with-airflow.md

 ---
 title: "Data Orchestration with Airflow"
-excerpt: "Data Orchestration is the automation of data-driven processes from end-to-end, including preparing data, making decisions based on that data, and taking actions based on those decisions.
-It's a process that often spans across many different systems, departments, and types of data."
+excerpt: "Data orchestration is the process of managing and coordinating the flow of data between different systems and applications.
+Airflow is a popular open-source platform for data orchestration that allows users to define, schedule, and monitor data pipelines.
+In this article, we will explore how Airflow can be used for data orchestration and some of the key features and benefits of the platform."
 coverImage: "https://images.unsplash.com/photo-1538474705339-e87de81450e8?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1650&q=80"
 date: "2021-05-20T12:04:07.322Z"
 author: